 Explore won't you celebrate with me

-won’t you celebrate with me by Lucille Clifton begins with a call to action, ‘won’t you celebrate with me’.
-The rest of the poem explores the reasons for the celebration, Clifton having gone against odds of privilege and still managed to come out as a success.
-The inherent racial and gender bias in society still being present within modern society will not keep her down, it is ‘has failed’.
+‘won’t you celebrate with me’ by Lucille Clifton begins with a call to action, ‘won’t you celebrate with me’.
+The rest of the poem explores the reasons for the celebration, the speaker having gone against odds of privilege and still managed to come out as a success.
+She molded herself based on her own morals and personality.
+She’s her own person and is constantly aware that the world wants to take that away from her.
+She hangs onto it tightly, ensuring that if something tries to take it away from her, it will fail.

 You can read the full poem here.